-Additionally, we tested an alternative fitting model for the integrated aperture-spectrum where we assumed that all emission lines are fitted by two Gaussians from two sets of kinematically tied components (but the broader Gaussians are allowed to vary between $100 \ \rm km \ s^{-1}<\rm FWHM<1000 \ \rm km \ s^{-1}$).
-However, a simple Bayesian Information Criterion (BIC; \citealt{bic}) test finds that $\Delta\rm BIC \equiv \rm BIC_{\rm 2 \ comp}-\rm BIC_{\rm 1 \ comp} \approx 11$.
-Hence, the 2-Gaussians model is statistically disfavoured over the single Gaussian model (even in the high $\rm S/N$ aperture spectrum).
-We repeated this analysis for the spaxel spectra in the wavelength range $\SI{3600}{\angstrom}<\lambda_{\rm rest}<\SI{4700}{\angstrom}$, but concluded that no spaxel simultaneously satisfied both the conditions that $\Delta \rm BIC<-10$ (this condition would mean that a fit with two components is statistically favoured) and $\rm S/N>3$ for the secondary, high-FWHM component.
-Therefore, it is reasonable to adopt single Gaussian fits for all spaxels.
-In the case of the H$\beta$, this is fitted separately from other rest-frame optical emission lines, given the higher uncertainties of the continuum at $\lambda_{\rm obs}>5.27 \mu\rm m$ outside the nominal range covered by G395M/F290LP.
-The kinematics of H$\beta$ were tied to the lower-wavelength lines, by imposing the posteriors of redshift and FWHM (derived from our $\SI{3600}{\angstrom}<\lambda_{\rm rest}<\SI{4700}{\angstrom}$ emission lines fit) as the priors of the H$\beta$ redshift and FWHM.
-This approach further allows some flexibility in deriving the H$\beta$ kinematics and accounts better for possible wavelength calibration uncertainties than simply fixing $z_{H\beta}$ and $\rm FWHM_{H\beta}$ to the median values of the posterior distributions from the $\SI{3600}{\angstrom}<\lambda_{\rm rest}<\SI{4700}{\angstrom}$ fit.
+Additionally, we tested an alternative fitting model for the integrated aperture spectrum in which we assumed that all emission lines are fitted with two Gaussians from two sets of kinematically tied components.
+The broader Gaussians are allowed to vary over a range of $100 \ \rm km \ s^{-1}<\rm FWHM<1000 \ \rm km \ s^{-1}$.
+However, a simple Bayesian Information Criterion (BIC; \citealt{bic}) test yields that $\Delta\rm BIC \equiv \rm BIC_{\rm 2 \ comp}-\rm BIC_{\rm 1 \ comp} \approx 11$.
+Hence, the two-Gaussians model is statistically disfavoured relative to the single-Gaussian model (even in the high-$\rm S/N$ aperture spectrum).
+We repeated this analysis for the spaxel spectra in the wavelength range $\SI{3600}{\angstrom}<\lambda_{\rm rest}<\SI{4700}{\angstrom}$, but found that no spaxel simultaneously satisfied both $\Delta \rm BIC<-10$ (which would indicate that a two-component fit is statistically favoured), and $\rm S/N>3$ for the secondary, high-FWHM component.
+Therefore, it is reasonable to adopt single-Gaussian fits for all spaxels.
+H$\beta$ is fitted separately from the other rest-frame optical emission lines, given the higher uncertainties of the continuum at $\lambda_{\rm obs}>5.27 \mu\rm m$, outside the nominal range covered by G395M/F290LP.
+The kinematics of H$\beta$ were tied to the lower-wavelength lines by imposing the posteriors of redshift and FWHM (derived from our $\SI{3600}{\angstrom}<\lambda_{\rm rest}<\SI{4700}{\angstrom}$ emission lines fit) as the priors on the H$\beta$ redshift and FWHM.
+This approach allows some flexibility in deriving the H$\beta$ kinematics and better accounts for possible wavelength calibration uncertainties than simply fixing $z_{H\beta}$ and $\rm FWHM_{H\beta}$ to the median values of the posterior distributions from the $\SI{3600}{\angstrom}<\lambda_{\rm rest}<\SI{4700}{\angstrom}$ fit.
 Only the H$\beta$ flux was fitted as a free parameter with a flat prior distribution.